AminMahpour/PyMAP/docs/Introduction.rst

     # Export all samples into separate BED file.
     pymap.Core.samples_to_bed("Export/me", probe_list, samples)

-In the four example, we extract features from features.
+In the fourth example, we extract features from features.

 ..  code-block:: python
     :linenos:

-    # Get probes from all probe id function of annotation object.
+    # Get probes from get_all_probe_id function of annotation object.
     probes = annotations.get_probes(annotations.get_all_probe_ids())

     # Get probes that are positioned in the island.